datacarpentry/shell-economics/_episodes/05-writing-scripts.md

 ~~~
 {: .bash}

-It will look like nothing happened, but now if you look at `scripted_bad_reads.txt`, you can see that there are now reads in the file.
+It will look like nothing happened, but now if you look at `scripted_gdp_per_capita.csv`, you can see that there are now reads in the file.

 > ## Exercise